pjreddie/vision-hw0/README.md

 ![RGB HSV conversion](figs/convert.png)

 [Hue](https://en.wikipedia.org/wiki/Hue) can be thought of as the base color of a pixel.
 [Saturation](https://en.wikipedia.org/wiki/Colorfulness#Saturation) is the intensity of the color compared to white (the least saturated color).
 The [Value](https://en.wikipedia.org/wiki/Lightness) is the perception of brightness of a pixel compared to black.
+You can try out this [demo](http://math.hws.edu/graphicsbook/demos/c2/rgb-hsv.html) to get a better feel for the differences between these two colorspaces.
 For a geometric interpretation of what this transformation:

 ![RGB to HSV geometry](figs/rgbtohsv.png)